Salt Lake City DUI Defense Lawyer

 Whatever alcohol-related charges you or your family member may be facing, call Darwin Overson right away to start exploring your legal options.
 It is vital to begin analyzing the charges and preparing for court as soon as possible if you or a loved one has been arrested for DUI in Salt Lake City or other areas of Utah.

-When Can You Be Charged with Driving While Intoxicated?
+Were You Charged with Driving While Intoxicated in Salt Lake City?

 Generally speaking, a person can be charged with DUI under Utah Code § 41-6a-502 if his or her BAC, or blood alcohol content, is 0.08 or greater.
 However, certain types of drivers can be charged with drunk driving with a much lower BAC.